Landscape Architecture Integrates Man-Made & Natural Environments

 Raising Landscape Architecture Awareness

-As we honor and celebrate WLAM, members of our landscape architecture team reflect on career experiences, inspiration, challenges, and more.
+As we honor and celebrate the landscape architecture profession, we’ve asked our landscape architecture team to reflect on career experiences, inspiration, challenges, and more.

 How would you describe the role landscape architecture plays in the world around us?